 Calculating Income For Child Support in Arizona | The Ruling

 The appellate court, however, did not interpret the Guidelines as limiting full-time employment to forty hours.
-The Arizona justices were not persuaded by his claim that anything over forty hours per week is necessarily overtime because overtime is generally defined as time beyond an established limit or working hours in addition to those of a regular schedule.
+The Arizona justices were not persuaded by his claim that anything over forty hours per week is necessarily overtime because overtime is defined as time beyond an established limit or working hours in addition to those of a regular schedule.
 Mr. McNutt’s regular schedule as of the trial was sixty-four hours, not forty.

 The justices added that the change in the definition of gross income permits an already fully-employed parent to work extra hours or a second job without thereby incurring an increased support obligation.
 But they did not believe the Guidelines entitled a parent who continued to work the same schedule as they consistently worked during the marriage to a decreased child support obligation.

 Also, the Arizona Court of Appeals disagreed with Mr. McNutt’s argument that the Guidelines now require the trial court to disregard all overtime wages when calculating gross income, regardless of the nature of the overtime.
-The justices believed the more likely intent of the Guidelines, one consistent with the concept of full-time employment, was to generally exclude only non-mandatory or voluntary overtime from gross income.
+The justices believed the more likely intent of the Guidelines, one consistent with the concept of full-time employment, was to exclude only non-mandatory or voluntary overtime from gross income.

-The Arizona Court of Appeals felt this would ensure the child support award is based on both parents’ regular incomes but leave to each parent the choice of working additional hours without exposing that parent to the “treadmill” effect of an ever-increasing child support obligation.
+The Arizona Court of Appeals felt this would ensure the child support award is based on both parents’ regular incomes but leave each parent the choice of working additional hours without exposing that parent to the “treadmill” effect of an ever-increasing child support obligation.

-The court of appeals also examined the issue raised by Mr. McNutt’s objection to the trial court’s attribution of a greater amount of income to him than he was actually earning at the time of the trial.
+The court of appeals also examined the issue raised by Mr. McNutt’s objection to the trial court’s attribution of a greater amount of income to him than he was earning at the time of the trial.
 He had voluntarily reduced his work schedule from eighty hours per week to sixty-four hours approximately sixteen months before trial, but the court still attributed income to him based on his previous eighty-hour work schedule.

-The appellate court felt that to do so, the trial court necessarily concluded that he was not working at his full earning capacity.
+The appellate court felt that the trial court necessarily concluded that he was not working at his full earning capacity.
 Mr. McNutt again asserts that a parent who works forty hours per week is necessarily employed at their full earning capacity.
 The court examined past cases for precedent to decide if the trial court abused its discretion on this issue.

 In Little v.
-Little, the Arizona Supreme Court adopted an “intermediate balancing test” for trial courts to apply when deciding whether to use actual income or earning capacity in making a child support determination when a non-custodial parent voluntarily reduces their income by terminating their employment.
+Little, the Arizona Supreme Court adopted an “intermediate balancing test” for trial courts to apply when deciding whether to use actual income or earning capacity in making a child support determination when a noncustodial parent voluntarily reduces their income by terminating their employment.